Bodies and Words and Terms - Oh My!

 Race.
 Nationality.
 Gender.
 Sexuality.
 Ability.

-We even separate between mental illness and physical illness - as if mental/emotional symptoms exist separately from physical symptoms.
+We even separate between mental illness and physical illness - as if our minds exist in complete isolation from our bodies.

 Maybe, then, I shouldn’t work too hard to find an explanation.
 Maybe it’s a good thing that no neat label exists.

 We have these perfect black and white categories, but the reality is that most of us are grey, fitting somewhere in the middle.

 According to my quick google search, a disability is defined as ‘the consequence of an impairment that may be physical, cognitive, mental, sensory, emotional, developmental, or some combination of these’.